Art in Nature at Nutbourne

 This included clover, campion, ox-eye daisies, buttercups and grasses, which will encourage biodiversity

-create a lively feeding and nesting ground for insects, birds and small animals.
+and create a lively feeding and nesting ground for insects, birds and small animals.

 At the centre of the meadow, he placed the upturned base of a lightning-struck oak tree,